Donor Profile

 After Germany’s ODA level reached record-high levels in 2020 to 2022, driven by Germany’s response to the COVID-19 pandemic, ODA decreased to US$33.6 billion in 2023 and is projected to decrease further to US$28.3 billion in 2024, in line with a decreasing budget for the BMZ.
 Following an increased share in in-donor refugee costs in 2023 connected to the large influx of refugees from Ukraine, it is likely that in-donor refugee costs will remain significant in 2024.

 On September 26, 2024, the AA published its new Strategy on Humanitarian Aid Abroad.
 This put forth three high-level priorities: enabling access to populations in need through humanitarian diplomacy; increasing the efficiency, effectiveness, localization, forward-looking perspective, and gender and inclusion-sensitivity of aid; and ensuring that assistance is needs-based, prioritizes the greatest suffering, and is flexible.
-This was published in the context of severe cuts to humanitarian funding in the draft budget for 2025, with humanitarian assistance cut by almost 50%.
+This was published in the context of severe cuts to humanitarian funding in the draft budget for 2025, with humanitarian assistance cut by 53%.
+The process for the 2025 budget is delayed until after a new coalition government is formed, likely in spring/summer of 2025.
+A new government could take back some of the cuts to humanitarian funding.

 Where is German ODA allocated?

-Germany channels the largest share of its bilateral ODA as grants, totaling 79% in 2021, below the DAC average of 92%, with the remaining 21% disbursed as loans and equity investments, down from 25% in 2020.
+Germany channels the largest share of its bilateral ODA, though still below the DAC average, as grants.
 The responsibility for administering loans is assigned by the BMZ to the KfW.

 Bilateral Spending